• Home

 In press

 Kanwit, M., & *Berríos, J. (accepted).
 Corpora, cognition, and usage-based approaches.
-In M. Díaz-Campos & S. Balasch (Eds.), The Handbook of Usage-Based Linguistics.
-London: Wiley-Blackwell. (invited contribution)
+In M. Díaz-Campos & S. Balasch (Eds.), The handbook of usage-based linguistics.
+Wiley-Blackwell. (invited contribution)

-*Swain, A.K., *Berríos, J., & Kanwit, M. (accepted).
+*Swain, A., *Berríos, J., & Kanwit, M. (accepted).
 Exploring future-in-the-past variation in Seville and Caracas: ¿Cambiaría o iba a cambiar?
-In S. Fernández Cuenca, T. Judy, & L. Miller (Eds.), Issues in Hispanic and Lusophone Linguistics.
-Philadelphia: John Benjamins.
+In S. Fernández Cuenca, T. Judy, & L. Miller (Eds.), Innovative approaches to research in Hispanic linguistics: Regional, diachronic, and learner profile variation.
+John Benjamins.

-Kanwit, M., & Solon, M. (in press).
+Kanwit, M., & Solon, M. (2023).
 Introduction: Historical overview, key constructs, and recent developments in the study of communicative competence.
-In M. Kanwit & M. Solon (Eds.), Communicative Competence in a Second Language: Theory, Method, and Applications.
-London: Routledge. (submitted to series editors June 2022)
+In M. Kanwit & M. Solon (Eds.), Communicative competence in a second language: Theory, method, and applications (pp. 1-18).
+Routledge.

 2022